gltronred/ccq2017-site/pages/call-for-papers.markdown

 ---
 title: Call for Papers
 ---
-Authors are invited to submit papers presenting original research in the conference topics, in electronic form (pdf format) via EasyChair.

-Submissions must be unpublished, not under review for publication elsewhere, and provide sufficient information to judge their merits.

-Submissions must be in English, and not exceed 12 pages, including the title page.

-For an accepted paper to be included in the proceedings, one of the authors must commit to presenting the paper at the conference.
+Authors are cordially welcomed to send their contributions to Farid Ablayev (fablayev [at] gmail.com) or Andris Ambainis (andris.ambainis [at] lu.lv) in PDF format.

+There is no page limit but each submission should start with a title page consisting of the title of the paper; each author's name, affiliation, and email address; and an abstract of 1-2 paragraphs summarizing the paper's contributions.
+All contributions will be peer-reviewed.

+Simultaneous submissions to other workshop/conferences are allowed.

+All accepted papers will be available as a printed book during the workshop.

-Accepted papaers will  be published in [Lobachevskii Journal of Mathematics][ljm].
+The accepted papers eligible to a journal submission will be invited to a special issue of the journal [Lobachevskii Journal of Mathematics][ljm].
 LJM indexed by SCOPUS, ESCI, and others.
 # Important Dates

-Deadline for submissions: March 31, 2016.
+Deadline for submissions: April 1, 2017 (AoE).

-Notification of acceptance: April 24, 2016.
+Author notification: May 05, 2017.

+    Final version due: May 20, 2017.

-Workshop dates: June 7, 2017.
+Workshop date: June 7, 2017.

 [ljm]: http://www.springer.com/mathematics/journal/12202